NC State vs. Louisville NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- NC State and its opponents have scored at least 57 points -- this matchup's over/under -- only two times this season.
+- NC State has combined with its opponents to score more than 56 points just twice this year.

-- So far this season, 50% of Louisville's games (3/6) have had more combined points than Saturday's total of 57.
+- In 50% of Louisville's games this season (3/6), the teams combined to score more than Saturday's total of 56.

-- Saturday's total is 6.7 points lower than the two team's combined 63.7 points per game average.
+- The two teams combine to score 63.7 points per game, 7.7 more than the over/under in this contest.

-- These two squads combine to allow 43.7 points per game, 13.3 fewer than this contest's over/under.
+- The 43.7 combined points per game that these two squads have allowed this season are 12.3 fewer than the 56 total in this contest.

-- The average total in Wolf Pack games this season is 52.8, 4.2 points fewer than Saturday's total of 57 .
+- The Wolf Pack and their opponents score an average of 52.8 points per game, 3.2 fewer than Saturday's total.

-- In 2021, games involving the Cardinals have averaged a total of 63.6 points, 6.6 more than the set total in this contest.
+- The 63.6 PPG average total in Cardinals games this season is 7.6 points more than this game's over/under.

 NC State Stats and Trends